maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 Pa
 ```

-The `<n>` in `C<n>` is placeholder for a digit from 0 to 9.
-It specifies the storage index of the currently used calibration data.
+`<n>` is placeholder for a digit from 0 to 9.

+In `C<n>` it specifies the storage index of the currently used calibration data.
+C0 is the calibration data that is loaded by default on start.
-Pa can also be P2, P4, P6, or P8.
+`Pa` can also be `P<n>`, where <n> is 2, 4, 6, or 8.
+That is, aside from `Pa`, possible symbols are `P2`, `P4`, `P6`, `P8`.

-If one (or more) of the indicators are missing, calibration for that part is not present/was reset/not loaded.
+If one (or more) of the 7 symbols are missing, calibration for that part is not present/was reset/not loaded.
 If an indicator is shown in lower case or another color, the currently loaded calibration is only of limited validity, since some parameter the calibration depends on was changed after calibration, such as a stimulus setting.

+#### Meaning of each symbol

 The power mode used during calibration is indicated by `Pa` which is short for `Power Auto`.
 Other possible values are `P2`, `P4`, `P6`, or `P8`, which mean 2mA, 4mA, 6mA, or 8mA, respectively.
 See menu entry `CALIBRATE>POWER AUTO` or `CALIBRATE>POWER <n>mA`.
 If the power mode is changed after calibration, the `Pa`/`P<n>` indicator is shown in red.